srinathos/srinathos.github.io/_posts/2018-01-22-3D-Object-Reconstruction.md

   * Perform the transformation and compute the error/difference.

 ## Testing and Results
-While I did try many objects with the setup, I'm going to discuss three main candidates, a Rubik's cube, a box of Ritz crackers, and a model of a house.
+Here are three objects I used to test the setup -- a Rubik's cube, a box of Ritz crackers, and a model of a house.

 * The cube has a simple geometric structure, different colors, and various corners.
 All of this would be ideal while the algorithm searches for keypoints.
 The only challenge would be to reproduce the crevices between blocks.
 This object would be a great candidate for the stereo vision setup.
 ![Rubik's cube](https://raw.githubusercontent.com/srinathos/website-images/master/3DReconstruction/images/cube.png)

 * The box was chosen because of its simple geometric shape along with a rich amount of features in the form of graphics.
-This would be the easiest to reproduce.
+This should be the easiest to reproduce.
 ![Box](https://raw.githubusercontent.com/srinathos/website-images/master/3DReconstruction/images/box.png)

 * The house was a more complex object.
-While it did have many corners, the complex geometry could be hard to reproduce.
+While it did have many corners, the complex geometry might be hard to reproduce.
 ![House](https://raw.githubusercontent.com/srinathos/website-images/master/3DReconstruction/images/house.jpg)

 ### Rubik's cube